victorliu-sq/PaperWriting/FlashSMP.md

+# Bottleneck

+To illustrate the bottlenecks in GS computation, we characterize 4 type of SMP workloads that are:

+**Sequential Case**

+- Almost every man gets paired at first, only one man gets rejected and remains free for all subsequent proposals.

+**Congetsed Case**

+- All men have exactly the same preference lists.

+**Best Case**

+- All men have distinct first choices.

+**Clustered Case**

+- The preferences are clustered into groups, and groups are preferred in the same order.

 # Issues with Data Movement

 In this section, we explore the various bottlenecks encountered in GS computation.
 We first provide an in-depth look at the implementation of the GS algorithm, analyzing its inefficient memory access patterns and identifying the bottlenecks caused by frequent and costly data movements.